quantaliz/solana-agent-kit/README.md

 ## 🚀 Give Your AI Agents Financial Autonomy

-**Built for Cypherpunk 2025, Hackaroo 2025, Superteam Zerion Consumer App Challenge, and ASI Agents Track**
+**Built for Cypherpunk 2025, Hackaroo 2025, Zerion App Challenge, and ASI Agents Track**

 *Demonstrating that AI agents can respect privacy and become financially autonomous*